Overview

 AnnMarie Walton, PhD, MPH, RN, OCN, CHES, FAAN

-Dr. Walton's program of research centers on understanding and minimizing occupational exposures to carcinogens.
+Dr. Walton's program of research centers on understanding and minimizing occupational and environmental exposures to carcinogens.
 Her dissertation work combined her educational preparation and over ten years of clinical experience caring for patients with acute leukemia to examine the pesticide protective behaviors of Latino migrant and seasonal farmworkers.
-This work was supported by a T32 Fellowship in Cancer, Aging and End of Life from the National Institutes of Nursing Research, An American Cancer Society Doctoral Scholarship in Oncology Nursing and a Jonas Nurse Leader Scholarship.

-Dr. Walton teaches and facilitates the population health course for MSN students and the policy course for DNP students.
-She also mentors DNP and PhD students.
+Dr. Walton teaches the population health course for MSN students and the policy course for DNP students.
+She also mentors DNP and PhD students and guest lectures in the pre-licensure and PhD programs.
 Dr. Walton is affiliated faculty in the Integrated Toxicology and Environmental Health Program in the Nicholas School of the Environment.
+She is also faculty in an NIEHS funded R25 to train nurse and clinician scientists in environmental health research methods.

 Current Appointments & Affiliations